Richard Claverhouse Jebb: Works

 His translation of the Rhetoric of Aristotle was published posthumously under the editorship of J. E. Sandys (1909).
 A selection from his Essays and Addresses, and a subsequent volume, Life and Letters of Sir Richard Claverhouse Jebb (with critical introduction by A. W. Verrall) were published by his widow in 1907; see also an appreciative notice by J. E. Sandys, History of Classical Scholarship, iii.
 (1908).

-The Archives and Special Collections at Amherst College holds a collection of his papers.
+The Archives and Special Collections at Amherst College holds a collection of Jebb's papers.